 ✓ If you haven’t already, sign up to receive Nipissing developmental checklists by email.

-✓ Wipe baby’s gums with a washcloth, baby toothbrush or rubber finger brush to get her used to the feeling.
+✓ Mouth care is important, even before teeth appear.
+Wipe your baby’s gums with a washcloth, baby toothbrush or rubber finger brush to get her used to the feeling.

 Partners and families can:

 ✓ Get to know the new baby by spending time with him.
-Partners are especially good at comforting, bathing and changing.
+Partners are especially good at comforting, bathing, changing and skin-to-skin comfort.

 ✓ Pick up the baby when he’s crying.
 This helps you develop a closer relationship with him and makes him feel safe.